bturcotte82/SlackRedPanda/README.md

   return () => clearInterval(interval);
 }, [lastMessageTime]);
 ```
-  - The above calculates positive accumulations to the score.
+  - This will calculate positive accumulations to the score.
 The ```useEffect``` hook contains logic that listens for changes in the metrics like monthly messages and new members.
 It assigns o.5 points to the total score for a new message, and 1 point for a new member.
   - The score is capped at a maximum of 200
-  - However, it wouldn't be nearly as effective if it only _added_ value to the score.
+  - That said, the Community Health formula wouldn't be nearly as effective if it only _added_ value to the score.
 ```
 useEffect(() => {
   const interval = setInterval(() => {